burturt/notes/UCLA PUBLIC/CS 31 & 32/Stack_Queue.md

+empty, size, front/back for queues or top for stacks, push, pop, swap
 ## Stacks
 - ONLY add and remove from end
+- Last in first out
 - Operations:
 	- Create empty stack
 	- Push to end of stack